-On successful completion of this course, students wi ll be able to: -- ----------------
+Course Outcomes Assessment ----------------- ------------

 CO1 Describe about the various business environmental factors, prepare PESTEL frame work by using SWOT analysis.
 A1, A2, A3 & A4 CO2 Examine Business applications in the light of social and Technological factors.
 A1, A2, A3 & A4 CO3 Relate business decisions to economic system and legal aspects.
 A1, A3 & A4 CO4 Develop idea about various economic policies and its implication on business environment.
 A1, A3 & A4 CO5 Evaluate business practices in the context of international trade environment A2 ,A3 & A4